kuskoman/logstash-exporter/README.md

 ### Running the app

-The application can be run in two ways:
+The application can be run in several ways:

-- using the binary executable
+- Using the binary executable as a standalone application (e.g., with systemd)
-- using the Docker image
+- Using the Docker image

-Additionally [Helm chart](./chart/) is provided for easy deployment to Kubernetes.
+- Using the Helm chart for Kubernetes deployments

+For detailed deployment instructions, see:

+- [Standalone Deployment Guide](./STANDALONE.md) - For deploying as a systemd service
+- [Helm Chart Documentation](./chart/README.md) - For deploying to Kubernetes

 ### Flags